cerebral-legacy/redux-action-tree/README.md

 You use the `signal` factory to define your signal.
 A signal is an array which executes one action at a time.
 In the example above we use the `dispatch` factory to create an action that dispatches the type `"APP_LOADING"`.
 That means you do not create traditional redux actions, you create signals composing actions... and even other signals.

-To use a signal you `connect` it just like you connect normal actions:
+To use a signal you `connect` it just like you connect traditional actions:

 ```js
 import appMounted from 'signals/appMounted';